ministryofjustice/probation-offender-events/README.md

 ### Topic subscription

-Clients are expected to use a SQS AWS queue to receive events with queue subscribed to **probation-events-topic**.
+Clients are expected to use a SQS AWS queue to receive events with the queue subscribed to **probation-offender-events** topic.

 Clients can subscribe to one or more events.
 A typical subscription could be: